Snater/CLNDR2/README.md

   // option) should be selectable, if the `trackSelectedDate` option is activated.
   ignoreInactiveDaysInSelection: false,

-  // Customize the calendar's interval.
-That is, if the calendar should render more than one months,
+  // Customize the calendar's pagination.
+That is, if the calendar should
-  // or, instead, one or more days at once.
-Use the "interval option" to define the paging interval
+  // render more than one month, or a certain amount of days at once.
-  // when navigating forward or backward.
-Note that either "months" or "days" needs to be defined,
+  pagination: {
-  // while both should never be set at the same time.
+    // May be set to either `month` or `day`
-  lengthOfTime: {
+    unit: 'month',

-    // Adjust to render more than one month at the same time.
+    // Adjust to render more than one month at the same time (when
+    // `unit === 'month')` or set `unit` to `day` to define how many days to
+    // display at the same time, i.e. displaying a week setting `size` to `7`.
-    months: 1,
+    size: 1,

-    // Set to an integer if one or more days should be rendered, i.e. setting this to 14 would
-    // render a 2-week calendar.
-    days: undefined,

-    // The amount of months or days that will be navigated forward/backward  when paging the
+    // The amount of months or days that will be navigated forward/backward
+    // when paging the calendar, i.e. `unit === 'day'` together with
-    // calendar, i.e. days=14 and interval=7 would result in a calendar displaying two weeks
+    // `size === 14` and `step === 7` would result in a calendar displaying two
-    // at a time paging forward and backward one week at a time.
+    // weeks with paging forward and backward one week at a time.
+    // If not set, `size` will be used for paginating.
-    interval: 1
+    step: 1
   },

   // A date-fns locale to use when formatting date strings (the month name passed to the template,